 Medina loves to spend time with friends and family and go to art museums.
 This year she went to many art museums all over Europe with her mom.
 Her favorite art museum is the Rijksmuseum in the Netherlands because of its vast collection of portraits and religious paintings from the middle ages.
 Close by she enjoys the National Portrait Gallery in Washington, D.C., which holds her favorite painting, Death of Ruben Salazar by Frank Romero.
 Medina hopes to return to Europe again someday and travel across the rest of the world.

-Medina wrote several pieces during the 2019 Fall fellowship.
+Medina wrote several pieces during the 2019 Fall Apprenticeship.
 Check them out on our website:

 - Employment for People with Disabilities Matters to North Carolina’s Gov. Cooper

 (October 11, 2019)

 - Oklahoma’s Gov. Stitt is Committed to Continuing Employment Growth for People with Disabilities

 - Florida Gov. DeSantis commits to furthering opportunities for Florida’s Disabled Workforce

 - Virginia’s Gov. Northam shares plans to further employment for people with disabilities

 (October 17, 2019)

 - “Wisconsin’s Focus is on the value of hiring job seekers with disabilities,” swears Gov. Evers in New Proclamation (October 18, 2019)

 - Texas’ Gov. Abbott: “As a Texan with a disability myself … join me in commemorating the many achievements of Texans with disabilities” (October 19, 2019)